awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 ### Advantages of Multi\-Master Clusters<a name="aurora-multi-master-advantages"></a>

  You can take advantage of the following benefits with Aurora multi\-master clusters:
 +  Multi\-master clusters improve Aurora's already high availability\.
-You can restart a read\-write DB instance without causing other DB instances in the cluster to restart\.
-There is no failover process and associated delay when a read\-write DB instance becomes unavailable\.
+You can restart a read/write DB instance without causing other DB instances in the cluster to restart\.
+There is no failover process and associated delay when a read/write DB instance becomes unavailable\.
 +  Multi\-master clusters are well\-suited to sharded or multitenant applications\.
 As you manage the data, you can avoid complex resharding operations\.
 You might be able to consolidate sharded applications with a smaller number of clusters or DB instances\.
 For details, see [Using a Multi\-Master Cluster for a Sharded Database](#aurora-multi-master-sharding)\.
 +  Aurora detects write conflicts immediately, not when the transaction commits\.
 For details about the write conflict mechanism, see [Conflict Resolution for Multi\-Master Clusters](#aurora-multi-master-conflicts)\.